kensanata/just-halberds/Halberts.md

 ## Adventurer's Life

-If you want to do something and the outcome is uncertain, discuss with the game manager an attribute and a talent to use, provided there is a suitable match.
+If you want to do something and the outcome is uncertain, discuss with the referee an attribute and a talent to use, provided there is a suitable match.
 Roll 2d6 ≤ attribute + talent to succeed.
 If it's very hard, you might have to roll 3d6 ≤ attribute + talent.